Himanshi305/Calculator/README.md

 # Calculator
-Code using HTML, Tailwind CSS and JavaScript
-If you have any issue or have any suggestions let me know!
+Code using HTML, Tailwind CSS and JavaScript ,if you have any issue or have any suggestions let me know!.